 - Light Machine Guns (LMG) – These usually have a bi-pod (two-legged folding stand) and can be carried by one soldier.
 These usually have a box magazine.
 Examples include the Lewis Gun, Czech ZB-26, British Bren Gun(developed from the Czech LMG), French Chauchat, and the American BAR M1918.

 - Medium Machine Guns (MMG) – These are usually fired while mounted on a tripod (3-legged stand).
 Well known examples are the Vickers Mark I and the Maxim M.G.
 08. These required a team of soldiers to move and operate.

-- General Purpose Machine Gun (GPMG) – These cvan be operated either on a bi-pod or a tripod and have a sustained rate of fire capability.
+- General Purpose Machine Gun (GPMG) – These can be operated either on a bi-pod or a tripod and have a sustained rate of fire capability.
 Examples are the German M.G.
 34, M.G.
 42 and American M60 (derived from the German MGs).
 Although the Bren Gun had a tripod option, and even a 100 round drum magazine, it is not considered to be a GPMG.
 The Canadian Armed Forces mistakenly called their 7.62 mm version of the Browning M1919A4 a GPMG.
 A bi-pod did exist for the M1919, in the M1919A6 version complete with butt-stock, but Canada did not use these.
 It was only used as a medium machine gun, but called was incorrectly called a General Purpose Machine Gun (GPMG) as it did not have a bipod except on the M1919A6 variant.

 - Heavy Machine Guns (HMG) – These tend to be larger and the best known example is the .50 calibre Browning M2 machine gun.
 They are usually mounted on a heavy tripod, a vehicle or an aircraft.